A General History |

 transcontinental passenger trains.
 Instead, they were assigned to power the Texas

-Chief, the Grand Canyon Limited, and the Tulsan, as well as various
+Chief, the Grand Canyon, and the Tulsan, as well as various

 secondary Texas trains.
 In the summer of 1968, Steve Gillings photographed what is believed to be

 Tr.
-24, the eastbound Grand Canyon, arriving at Belen, NM behind U30CG's
+24, the remains of the eastbound Grand Canyon, heading past the roundhouse at Belen, NM behind U30CG's

 the San Diegan schedules as part of a power pool between that train and the Grand